daanvdl/820-0541-B/README.md

 ## General

 This is a 1-1 reproduction of the Apple 820-0541-B Monitor Out Board.
-The board can replace the 820-0541-A board which h
+The board can replace the 820-0541-A board.

 <img src="/Images/board.jpg"/>